 FixMyStreet reports can be displayed alongside reports from other sources such as residents’ phone calls or direct emails.

 Rutland staff now have the choice of updating reports within Salesforce, or, if they prefer (as many do), through the FixMyStreet admin interface.

 This is our first Salesforce integration, and it was made possible through the use of an API, developed by Rutland’s own tech team.
 At our end, all we had to do was write the code to integrate with it, and boom, two-way communication.

 Even better, any reports made through other means can be pulled from Salesforce and into the FixMyStreet system: so a council staff member inputting reports from, say, an email report or phone call can input it into the interface they’ve always used.

 We’re delighted to add Salesforce to the list of CRMs FixMyStreet Pro has integrated with.
-If you’re from a council and would like to find out more, join one of our regular online chats or request a callback.
+If you’re from a council and would like to find out more, request a demo.